21 Different Types of Ants in Oregon

 Though not known to be particularly dangerous to humans, LHRs can become a nuisance if their populations become large enough.

-If you find these ants in your home or other structures, it’s best to contact an exterminator to help remove them from the area.
+If you find these ants in your home or other structures, contacting an exterminator is best to help remove them from the area.

 21. Western Collared Ant

-The Western Collared Ant (Formica obscuripes) is a common ant species found throughout the western United States and Canada.
+The Western Collared Ant (Formica obscuripes) is a common ant species in the western United States and Canada.

-It will build these bridges with its body by attaching its feet to one surface and then reaching out and attaching its antennae to another surface.
+It will build these bridges with its body by attaching its feet to one surface, reaching out, and attaching its antennae to another surface.
 This behavior has been observed to help them cross difficult terrain.

-These types of ants in Oregon are not known to sting or bite humans and pose no real danger to humans or their property.
+These ants in Oregon are not known to sting or bite humans and pose no real danger to humans or their property.

-However, if disturbed or threatened, they may emit a noxious odor that can be quite unpleasant.
+However, if disturbed or threatened, they may emit a noxious, unpleasant odor.

 Leave a Reply